Glossary

 Core functionality includes the architecture and tools shared across AI Hub.

-• Hub — The central interface where users can discover, access, and run automation apps and chatbots.
-The Hub displays all apps available to you, including prebuilt offerings, apps and chatbots you’ve created, and items shared within organizations.
+• Hub — The central interface where users can discover, access, and run automation apps.
+The Hub displays all apps available to you, including prebuilt offerings, apps you’ve created, and items shared within organizations.

 • Marketplace — A filter option in the Hub that displays prebuilt automation apps created by Instabase to address common document processing use cases.

-• personal workspace — A private workspace for creating personal projects and conversations.
-Personal workspaces are the only locations where conversations can be created.
+• personal workspace — A private workspace for creating personal projects.

 • shared workspace — A collaborative workspace within an organization where members can work together on projects, manage shared data, configure deployments, and conduct document reviews.
 Shared workspaces are membership-gated and support role-based permissions.